ultimaterobotics/uECG_nodejs/README.md

 ~~Download portable version for Windows here: https://github.com/ultimaterobotics/uecg_windows~~

-Uploaded binaries for Linux, Windows and MacOS, compiled for Node 12 (because of some libraries we use).
+Uploaded executables for Linux, Windows and MacOS, compiled for Node 16.
 They should work out of the box, let us know in the issues if not.

 ## Usage